tannerdolby/tannerdolby.com/src/writing/add-search-using-data-attr.md

 <label for="search-bar">Search the Blog</label>
 <input id="search-bar" type="text" name="search" placeholder="Search...">
 <!-- Blog post -->
-<article class="post" data-post-title="Blog Post">..</article>
+<article class="post" data-post-title="Blog Post" data-post-tags="['eleventy', 'ssg']">..</article>
 ```

-Blog post titles in the data attribute `data-post-title` can be accessed from the DOM via `HTMLElement.dataset.postTitle`.
-After checking the query against post titles, we can then visually hide the posts with titles not matching the search query.
+Blog post titles in the custom data attribute `data-post-title` can be accessed from the DOM via `HTMLElement.dataset.postTitle` (keep in mind the stuff after the asterisk in `data-*` which is hyphen separated will be camelCased).
+We can also access the tags array for a post by using `HTMLElement.dataset.postTags`.

+After checking the search query against post titles and post tags, we can then visually hide the posts with titles and/or tags not matching the search query.
 I'm using a `sr-only` class and `aria-hidden="true"` attribute to visually hide non-matching posts from the document and accessibility API.

 {% filename "style.css" %}